reedmaxwell/EcoSLIM/Examples/ParFlow_MixedBCs/ReadMe.md

 1. Copy this directory from the GitHub repository to where you want to work

 2. Run the spinup tcl script: `tclsh mixedBCs_hillslope2D_spinup.tcl`
-  * This will create the directory 'spinup0.00125' that should will have 20 timesteps of output.
+  * This will create the directory `mixedBCs_hillslope2D_spinup` that should have 20 timesteps of output.

 3. Run the transient tcl script: `tclsh mixedBCs_hillslope2D_transient.tcl`
   * This will create the directory 'mixedBCs_hillslope2D_transient'